Will Solicitors Cork, Midleton and Dublin

 Implementing a successful succession plan involves more than minimising the tax payable.
 It will not be successful unless all members of the family understand and are included in the process.

 Every family and farm transfer is unique.
-However, from working with farm families and farm transfers over the years, I have learned that there are common factors and advices applicable to all families.
-Here are ten basic tips for a successful succession plan, to ensure transition takes place smoothly.
+However, from working with farm families and farm transfers throughout my career, I have learned that certain factors exist that are universal to every family.
+Here are ten basic tips for succession planning, that will help to ensure the process goes well.

 Do not leave the transfer of the family farm until days before your child turns 35.
 Encourage your son or daughter to obtain the Teagasc Green Certificate as soon as possible.
 Do not procrastinate.
 Start talking and planning now.

 * Communicate, communicate, communicate!
 You must discuss the succession plan with all family members.
 People tend not to feel aggrieved or disappointed, once they understand the reasons behind your decisions.
 Be open and transparent with all family members.

 Do ensure good communication among family members about plans, strategies and issues.
 Explain why you have decided to leave the farm to John, divide the farm between John and Paul, or sell the farm and divide the proceeds between John, Paul and Mary.